vibhorbh/vibhorbh.github.io/index.md

 *lab-9 part-2

 lab-9 part-2 was a personal favorite to me because, I had been curious for some time about the working of the compare functions.
 This program was the first time where I actually felt that the compare function needed to be applied to compare the 2 schedules and find the smaller one of the both.
-Its also a favorite because it uses 2 of my favorite functions i.e., if-statements and user input functions (cin).
+Its also a favorite because it uses 2 of my favorite functions i.e., if-statements and user input functions.